Sir Savigny – An urban crash pad elevated by plush furnishings and excellent service.

 - Family Rooms: There are interconnecting rooms but no family rooms per se.

 Sir Savigny – Local Transport

-- Walking: The southwestern edge of the Tiergarten, next to the Bikini Berlin mall, is an 18-minute walk (1 mile) from the hotel (it takes 1 hour to walk the 3 miles from the hotel right through the enormous Tiergarten to the Brandenburg Gate).
+- Walking: The southwestern edge of the Tiergarten, next to the Bikini Berlin mall, is 1 mile from the hotel (it takes an hour to walk the 3 miles from the hotel right through the enormous Tiergarten to the Brandenburg Gate).
 It’s a 35-minute walk (2 miles) to Schloss Charlottenburg.

 - Tram/Bus: Both buses that stop in Savignyplatz go east to the Tiergarten, from where the #100 bus route can be caught (which passes just about every major tourist attraction).
-From Ernst-Reuter-Platz (0.5 mile, 10-minute walk), there’s a bus directly to Schloss Charlottenburg.
+From Ernst-Reuter-Platz (0.5 mile), there’s a bus directly to Schloss Charlottenburg.